-The Treasurer shall seek approval from the System CFO to realize gains through sell transactions intended to support large spending plans in excess of \$50 million per transaction.
+The Treasurer shall seek approval from the System CFO to realize gains through sale transactions intended to support large spending plans in excess of \$50 million per transaction.
 If the transaction is in excess of \$250 million, an additional approval from the President of the University is needed.
-Sells/purchases made to rebalance the portfolio are excluded from these approval thresholds.
+Buy/sale transactions made to rebalance the portfolio are excluded from these approval thresholds.